ZEN-universe/ZEN-garden/docs/files/zen_garden_in_detail/mathematical_formulation.rst

     OPEX_y^\mathrm{f} = \sum_{h\in\mathcal{H}}\sum_{p\in\mathcal{P}}\gamma_{h,y}S_{h,p,y}+\sum_{k\in\mathcal{K}}\sum_{n\in\mathcal{N}}\gamma^\mathrm{e}_{k,y}S^\mathrm{e}_{k,n,y}.

-The variable technology operational expenditures :math:`OPEX_y^\mathrm{t,v}` are the sum of the variable operational expenditures for each technology over the entire year, where each timestep is multiplied by the time step duration :math:`\tau_t`:
+The variable technology operational expenditures :math:`OPEX_y^\mathrm{t,v}` are the sum of the variable operational expenditures of each technology over the entire year, where each timestep is multiplied by the time step duration :math:`\tau_t`:

 .. math::
     :label: opex_v